-November 9, 2016 Roland Legaspi No Comments on Bringing Your Copy to Life
+October 10, 2019 Chess No Comments on How to Bring Your Copy to Life

-Lucky for businesses out there, it’s us you need; MicroCreatives is here to help you build your stories and create copies that would reflect the company’s style, personality, and vision.
-Here are the things we keep in mind in bringing our copies to life.
+Lucky for businesses out there, it’s us you need; MicroCreatives is here to help you build your stories and create copy that would reflect the company’s style, personality, and vision.
+Here are the things we keep in mind in bringing our copy to life.

-Lastly, what you really want to say should reflect on the benefits that the readers will get.
-You may put your copy to test by asking “Why should people read this?” and for your end “What will be the thoughts of the reader after reading this copy?” and “What will I or the business gain after people read this?”
+What you really want to say should reflect on the benefits that the readers will get.
+You may put your copy to test by asking “Why should people read this?” and for your end, “What will be the thoughts of the reader after reading this copy?” and “What will I or the business gain after people read this?”

 Again, words have meanings and people have different ways of interpreting them.
 You have the opportunity to manipulate what they could get through giving life to your copy.
 What is highly important as a writer is to enlighten readers through your copy.
 Make them real and you’ll be rewarded with something bigger than you expect.